lockss/lockss-rtd-manual/docs/appendix/faq.rst

    ..
 COMMENT FIXME does this contact us link go anywhere anymore?

-   To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha6 release on a test machine and :ref:`providing us with your feedback <Contact Us>`.
+   To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha6 release on a test machine and `providing us with your feedback <https://www.lockss.org/contact>`_.

 ..
 COMMENT PREVIOUSVERSION